Major Requirements

 • GLBL 400 – Approaches to Globalization (3.00, writing intensive)

-You must take at least 3 courses from the following list:
+You must take 9 credits from courses in the following list:

 • ANTH 211: Cultural Anthropology